John Doane: In Plymouth Colony

 In October 1636 the General Court appointed William Brewster, John Doane and others as a special committee to join with the governor and Assistants in reviewing all laws and to make commendations for changes at the next court meeting.
 This committee was one of various committees upon which John Doane served.

 On December 30, 1636, John Atwood, late of London, bought John Doane's half-interest in a house and land near Plain Dealing that they had jointly owned.

 Per the records of the time, John Doane had a business connection with Mr. John Atwood, who was an Assistant in 1638.
 John Doane, who became a deacon in the Plymouth Church, was probably a Separatist, for church membership and Separatism went hand in hand.

 In the 1640s (undated) records list freemen residing in the area of Nauset on Cape Cod planning to establish a town separate from the control of Plymouth.
 These freemen included Governor Thomas Prence, Edward Bangs and John Doane, among other notables.
 John Doane was one of the men appointed to buy land at Nauset from the Indians and later became one of the first settlers there.
 On March 3, 1644/45 the General Court granted to the Plymouth Church "or those that goe to dwell at Nosett," all the land between sea and sea "from the Purchasors bounds at Naumskeckett to the Hering Brooke at Billingsgate."
-The court on June 2, 1646 ordered that "Nawsett" be made a township and Samuel Hicks was appointed as constable.
+The court on June 2, 1646, ordered that "Nawsett" be made a township and Samuel Hicks was appointed as constable.
 (Samuel Hicks was married to John Doane's daughter Lydia.)
-On June 7, 1651 the court ordered the name of the town of Nauset to be changed to Eastham.
+On June 7, 1651, the court ordered the name of the town of Nauset to be changed to Eastham.

 John Doane was very active in colonial government, serving on numerous committees and as a deputy to the Court for Eastham.

-Doane was usually given the honoric title of "Mr.", a mark of the gentry, and in one document he referred to himself as "Gent., Tayler".
+Doane was usually given the honorific title of "Mr.", a mark of the gentry, and in one document he referred to himself as "Gent., Tayler".

 In other documents John Doane commonly identified himself as "husbandman" or "Yeoman", but in a 1681 deed of land to his daughter Abigail, he listed himself as a "tailor".